-- 13. All contracts required to be submitted to the Central Office should be submitted prior to the beginning of the contract's original term or renewal. - 14.
-All contracts from the colleges of applied technology which require Central Office approval shall be first submitted to the Office of the Vice Chancellor for Tennessee Colleges of Applied Technology. - 15.
-A contract cannot be extended or amended after the original term has expired. - 16.
-A completed Contract Summary Sheet as well as all relevant attachments must accompany all agreements submitted to the Central Office for review.
-Contract Summary Sheets must be signed by an institution official verifying purchasing compliance, and a justification of non-competitive purchase form must be completed, if applicable. - 17.
-Agreements containing blank spaces or omitting required contract provisions will be returned to the institution for correction and must be resubmitted to the Central Office for approval. - 18.
-Food and Vending Services Contracts.
+- All contracts required to be submitted to the System Office should be submitted prior to the beginning of the contract's original term or renewal. - All contracts from the colleges of applied technology which require System Office approval shall be first submitted to the Office of the Vice Chancellor for Tennessee Colleges of Applied Technology. - A contract cannot be extended or amended after the original term has expired. - A completed Contract Summary Sheet as well as all relevant attachments must accompany all agreements submitted to the System Office for review.
+Contract Summary Sheets must be signed by an institution official verifying purchasing compliance, and a justification of non-competitive purchase form must be completed, if applicable. - Agreements containing blank spaces or omitting required contract provisions will be returned to the institution for correction and must be resubmitted to the System Office for approval. - Food and Vending Services Contracts.
 Section I.C. of this guideline and bidding requirements should be followed, as applicable, for food and vending services contracts.
-Note that State law prohibits an institution from establishing a vending contract for new or existing vending facilities; nor may the institution perform these services itself, without first notifying the Division of Blind Services for the State of Tennessee. - 19.
-Telephone Systems.
-Section I.C. of this guideline should be adapted and followed as applicable for telephone systems and services contracts. - Real property and lease agreements are covered by separate procedures found in Guidelines B-025 and B-026. - 2.
-Required Contract Provisions

-- Whenever possible, one of the form contracts in the following sections of this guideline should be followed in order to assure that an agreement conforms to the requirements of TBR policy and this guideline. - This Section is applicable to all sample agreements in this guideline with the exception of clinical affiliation agreements, dual service agreements, use of facilities agreements, and noncredit instruction agreements.
+Note that State law prohibits an institution from establishing a vending contract for new or existing vending facilities; nor may the institution perform these services itself, without first notifying the Division of Blind Services for the State of Tennessee. - Telephone Systems.
+Section I.C. of this guideline should be adapted and followed as applicable for telephone systems and services contracts. - Real property and lease agreements are covered by separate procedures found in Guidelines B-025 and B-026. - Required Contract Provisions - Whenever possible, one of the form contracts in the following sections of this guideline should be followed in order to assure that an agreement conforms to the requirements of TBR policy and this guideline.